Alaric Alexander Watts

 Alaric Alexander Watts (16 March 1797 – 5 April 1864) was a British poet and journalist, born in London.
 His life was dedicated to newspaper creation and editing, and he was seen as a conservative writer.
-It led him to bankruptcy, when a pension was awarded to him by a friend, Lord Aberdeen.
+His newspaper ventures failed and led him to bankruptcy, until he received a pension from his friend, Lord Aberdeen.

-He may now be best remembered for his alliterative poem The Siege of Belgrade, which begins with a much-quoted couplet:
+He may now be best remembered for his alliterative poem "The Siege of Belgrade", which begins with a much-quoted couplet: